julienvollering/DSMdepth/ms/ms.md

 ## Depth measurements

 We measured peat depths at Skrimfjella in August 2020 and at Ørskogfjellet in August 2023.
-At both sites we used manual probing as the primary method of measuring peat depth, and ground-penetrating radar (GPR) as a secondary method.
+At both sites, we used manual probing as the primary method of measuring peat depth and ground-penetrating radar (GPR) as a secondary method.
-That is: peat depth was always measured by probing, and also by GPR in a subset of cells that partly overlapped with the probed cells
+That is: peat depth was always measured by probing, and also by GPR in a subset of cells that partly overlapped with the probed cells.
 We chose this approach because probing is a fast and reliable method for point measurements, while GPR can provide higher lateral density of data in the same amount of time [@parryEvaluatingApproachesEstimating2014].
 Probed depths serve to calibrate GPR measurements when calibration by common midpoint survey is not possible -- as was the case with our fixed radar antennas -- so the methods are complementary.
 A complete description of our peat depth measurements is in Appendix \ref{sec:depth-measurements}.